Plastic surgeon accused of drugging, sexually abusing women

-TOLEDO, Ohio (AP) - A plastic surgeon who operates clinics in Ohio and Michigan has been charged based on accusations that he recorded himself sexually abusing more than 20 unconscious women he had drugged, a federal prosecutor said Monday.
+TOLEDO, Ohio (AP) - A plastic surgeon from Ohio has been accused of drugging and sexually abusing more than 20 women and recording the assaults, a federal prosecutor said Monday.

 Manish Gupta, 49, of Sylvania, had an initial appearance in federal court Monday on charges of aggravated sexual abuse, sex trafficking and illegally dispensing controlled substances.
 Two of those charges carry a maximum sentence of life in prison.
 Gupta waived his right to a preliminary hearing, and afterward his attorney declined to comment.

 Court records don’t indicate whether any of the women were the doctor’s patients, but federal prosecutors described some as high-end escorts, including one woman he met while at a convention in Los Angeles in 2016.
+Gupta runs clinics in Ohio and Michigan.

-Raids at his home and offices on Friday and searches of his devices turned up cameras, tripods, videos, and a large amount of drugs, including some that produce memory loss, the FBI said in a criminal complaint.
+Raids at his home and Toledo-area offices on Friday and searches of his devices turned up cameras, tripods, videos, and a large amount of drugs, including some that produce memory loss, the FBI said in a criminal complaint.

 A prosecutor said during Monday’s hearing that so far investigators have identified more than 20 different victims who appeared unconscious on the recordings.